Wondering how to get involved in your community and be more civically engaged in 2022? This is the place for you.

 Whether you’re a seasoned activist or new to the ins-and-outs of our ever-changing political and social world, we hope these guides will aid your civic journey and keep you fired up to make positive change.
 Being a one-stop-shop for civic engagement is one of the founding tenants of The Citizen, so we help it aids you in your journey.

 Find our guides below, and feel free to reach out anytime if you have questions, comments or would like to see other resource guides on this page.

 VOTING AND STRENGTHENING DEMOCRACY

 A thriving city is one that’s full of voters.
-Find out everything you need to know about voting in Philadelphia before (or during) the 2022 primary election on May 17, including how to register and check your voter registration, how to apply for an absentee and mail-in ballot, how to find your polling place and more.
+Find out everything you need to know about voting in Philadelphia before (or during) the 2022 election on November 8, including how to register and check your voter registration, how to apply for an absentee and mail-in ballot, how to find your polling place and more.

 Want to take your impact further?
 You can have a small but meaningful influence in the upcoming elections by holding a committee person seat in your voting district.
 Our guide tells you exactly how to do that (don’t worry; it’s easier than you think), and answers more questions about the ward elections.

 Voting is one of the simplest things we can do to make the change we want to see in Philadelphia, but in fraught times like the ones we’re living in today, we sometimes need to step up to keep our democracy strong.
 Are you on board?
 Our guide offers a few ways to do that, even today when it feels weaker than ever.